Photo: Sofia Sabel/imagebank.sweden.se

 Freedom of the press

 In 1766, Sweden became the first country in the world to permit freedom of the press.
 Freedom of the press is based on freedom of expression and speech – a central tenet of most democracies.
 Those in authority must be held accountable and all information must be freely available.
 The identities of sources who provide publishers, editors or news agencies with information are protected, and journalists can never be forced to reveal their sources.
 The law on freedom of expression was passed in 1991 to expand this protection to non-print media, such as television, film and radio.
 The law seeks to ensure a free exchange of views, information and artistic creativity.

-However, the right to express an opinion also brings with it responsibility.
+However, the right to express an opinion also brings with it responsibilities.
 Freedom of speech, when abused, can be offensive, incite discrimination or violence, or have negative consequences for an individual or society.
 If a crime against the freedom of press or expression laws is suspected, the case is dealt with by the Office of the Chancellor of Justice.
 The Chancellor of Justice is a non-political civil servant appointed by the government.

 The principle of freedom of information means that the general public and the mass media have access to official records.
 This affords Swedish citizens clear insight into the activities of government and local authorities.
 Scrutiny is seen as valuable for a democracy, and transparency reduces the risk of power being abused.
 Access to official records also means that civil servants and others who work for the government are free to inform the media or outsiders.